Results

 JuMP.shadow_priceMethod

-By default only the shadow prices associated with public supports are returned, the full set can be accessed via label = All.
-Moreover, the prices of infinite constraints are returned as a list.
-However, a n-dimensional array can be obtained via ndarray = true which is handy when the constraint has multiple infinite parameter dependencies.
+By default only the values associated with public supports (i.e., PublicLabels) are returned, the full set can be accessed via label = All.
+Where possible, all the values of infinite objects are returned as an n-dimensional array where each dimension is determined by the each independent group of infinite parameters they depend on.

 source